 You Don’t Have to Live With Neck Pain

-There are numerous causes for you to have neck pain/neck stiffness; it is imperative that you seek the care of a Doctor of Chiropractic (DC) that has many years of experience.
+There are numerous causes for you to have neck pain or neck stiffness; it is imperative that you seek the care of a Doctor of Chiropractic (DC) that has many years of experience.
 I have literally seen thousands of patients in my career; I would estimate that more than half of them had neck pain.
 My office has specialized in treating patients with neck injuries since 1983.
+Dr Astrid Baldrich has worked with me since graduating from chiropractic school.
+She is dedicated to helping her patients with neck problems such as pain, stiffness, tightness or spasm.

 Neck pain and it’s associated spinal misalignments can cause a myriad of other symptoms including:

 It is imperative that if you are having any of the above symptoms that you get quality chiropractic care to help treat the cause and not just the symptoms you are experiencing.
+Chiropractic treatment is very safe, in fact it is safer than spine surgery, neck surgery, taking NSAIDs and aspirin, and even safer than taking an aspirin.
+Check out the infographic to see how safe neck manipulation really is.
 You should always seek care soon after any injury, accident or fall that causes neck pain.
 It is our goal to not only alleviate your symptoms, but to eliminate the cause of your problem as well.
 Check out my 5 Tips to alleviate stress-induced neck pain.

 Help for Stiff Neck